git-developer/marvyn/opt/docker/marvyn/README.md

 * Keys for disc decryption

 ### Base image (Linux distribution)
-The default Docker image is based on ubuntu, an alternative Docker image based on Debian is available.
+The default Docker image is based on Ubuntu, an alternative Docker image based on Debian is available.

 ### Ripping of encrypted discs